urakubo/Dojo-standalone/README.md

 	- This marching cube program is obtained from the ilastik: https://github.com/ilastik/marching_cubes

-6. Execute "python main.py" in the Dojo_StandaloneX.XX/ folder.
-The control panel will appear.

-7. Download sample EM/segmentation data from the following website, and unzip it:
+6. Download sample EM/segmentation dojo files from the following website, and unzip it:
    	- https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0
 	- https://www.dropbox.com/s/6nvu8o6she6rx9v/ISBI_Dojo.zip?dl=0

+7. Execute "python main.py" in the Dojo_StandaloneX.XX/ folder.
+The control panel will appear.

+8. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
+Dojo will be launched as a web application.

 ## Authors